-Cover soil investigation borings were advanced with a direct-push, tracked drill rig, and soil samples were collected with a dual-tube or macro-core sampler.
-Soil borings were generally advanced to the top of waste.
-Soil borings were advanced at continuous vertical intervals from all locations.
-These samples were described in the field by a Barr geologist or environmental scientist in accordance with the Unified Soil Classification System.
-The samples were inspected by Barr for evidence of contamination such as staining, odors, discoloration, and/or sheen, and the observations were documented on the geologic log of each boring.
+Cover soil investigation borings were advanced with a direct-push, tracked drill rig.
+Soil samples were collected with a dual-tube or macro-core sampler.
+Soil borings were advanced to, or in some cases below, the top of waste.
+The soil samples were described in the field by a Barr geologist or environmental scientist in accordance with the Unified Soil Classification System.
+The samples were inspected by Barr staff for evidence of contamination such as staining, odors, discoloration, or sheen and the observations were documented on the geologic log of each boring.
 Borings were sealed in accordance with Minnesota Department of Health rules.
 Locations of the borings are shown on Figure 7 and boring logs are presented in Appendix A. A summary of the cover soil borings is provided below:

 Dump – Five soil borings were completed at the Dump.
-The borings were conducted near the locations of Phase A investigation locations FD-SB-A4, FD-SB-B1, FD-SB-C3, FD-SB-F2, FD-SB-G5 and were similarly named.
+The borings were drilled near the locations of Phase A investigation locations FD-SB-A4, FD-SB-B1, FD-SB-C3, FD-SB-F2, FD-SB-G5 and were similarly named.

 Landfill – Fourteen soil borings were completed at the Landfill.
-The borings were conducted near 2005 investigation (FES, 2005) locations so the approximate depth to waste was known.
+The borings were drilled near 2005 investigation (FES, 2005) locations so the approximate depth to waste was known.
 The borings at eight of the fourteen locations were advanced five to ten feet beyond the top of waste to facilitate collection of waste material samples (See Section 4.1.3).

 Sample Collection

 Soil samples from cover soil borings were collected and analyzed by Pace for the parameters listed in Table 1.
 Upon receipt of the laboratory analytical data, Barr performed a data quality review.
-A summary of the data quality review is included in Appendix E. The review concluded that all data met the data quality objectives of the project and are deemed acceptable for the purposes of this project, as qualified in the tables.
+A summary of the data quality review is included in Appendix D. The review concluded that all data met the data quality objectives of the project and are deemed acceptable for the purposes of this project, as qualified in the tables.

 Summary of Investigation Results